pyne/scipy2012/abstract.rst

 While PyNE may be considered long overdue from an external perspective, the nuclear industry poses a uniquely high barrier to entry for free software.
-That closed source solutions are often easier to develop is an irony that increases the noevlety of this package.
+That closed source solutions are often easier to develop is an irony that increases the novelty of this package.

-An intial hurdle for PyNE is the myriad of arcane file formats (both plaintext and binary) which have been industry standard since the 1960s.
-Though obtuse specifications are not soley a nuclear problem, the scale of the number of formats is much greater.
+An initial hurdle for PyNE is the myriad of arcane file formats (both plain text and binary) which have been industry standard since the 1960s.
+Though obtuse specifications are not solely a nuclear problem, the scale of the number of formats is much greater.
 Partly to blame is that some of these formats were enshrined in international law at a time when Fortran 2 was the language of choice.